 The National GEM Consortium highly recommends all students considering applying for a STEM graduate program to take the GRE.
 However, the GRE is NOT required for the GEM application.
 Each GEM applicant is required to fully answer questions posed in the on-line application about the GRE.

 2. How do I qualify for Early Consideration?

 Simply submit Part I of the application, including uploading your resume and unofficial transcript, by October 1.
 On October 2nd, GEM will preview your application with GEM Employers for Early Consideration.
-You still must complete Part II by November 15th in order to be selected for confirmation of the GEM Fellowship.
+You still must complete Part II by the published application deadline in order to be selected for confirmation of the GEM Fellowship.

 3. Where do I mail my Official Transcript?

 Official transcripts are only required if selected for confirmation.
 When sending official transcripts, please mail the following address once an applicant has received confirmation of GEM Employer sponsorship as a potential GEM Fellow via email.
 We recommend that an official transcript be mailed POSTMARKED no later than March 31st.
 GEM also accepts secure official eTranscripts emailed from the institution at Fellowships@gemfellowship.org

 Alexandria, VA 22314